Ayushparwal/tantheta/README.md

 # 🧮 tantheta

-**tantheta** is a lightweight, beginner-friendly Python library for solving a wide range of mathematical problems like algebra, calculus, trigonometry, and statistics — using symbolic math.
+**tantheta** is a versatile Python library for symbolic computation and problem solving across mathematics, physics, and chemistry — supporting algebra, calculus, mechanics, thermodynamics, stoichiometry, kinetics, and more.
+Designed for students, educators, and researchers.

 Built on top of [SymPy](https://www.sympy.org/), `tantheta` helps students, educators, and developers easily compute and format math expressions.